Arch-Network/book/src/program/instructions-and-messages.md

 1. **Account Keys**: All unique accounts referenced across instructions
 2. **Recent Blockhash**: Used for transaction uniqueness and timeout
-3. **Instructions**: List of instructions to execute
+3. **Instructions**: List of instructions to execute in sequence

 ### Instruction Processing Flow:

 1. Client creates an instruction with:
-   - Program ID
+   - [Program] ID to execute the instruction
-   - Required accounts
+   - Required accounts with appropriate permissions
-   - Instruction-specific data
+   - Instruction-specific data (serialized parameters)

-2. Instruction(s) are bundled into a message
+2. Instruction(s) are bundled into a message:
+   - Multiple instructions can be atomic
+   - Account permissions are consolidated
+   - Blockhash is included for uniqueness

-3. Message is signed to create a [transaction]
+3. Message is signed to create a [transaction]:
+   - All required signers must sign
+   - Transaction size limits apply
+   - Fees are calculated

-4. Transaction is sent to the network
+4. Transaction is sent to the network:
+   - Validated by validators
+   - Processed in parallel when possible
+   - Results are confirmed

 5. Program processes the instruction:
    - Deserializes instruction data
-   - Validates accounts
+   - Validates accounts and permissions
    - Executes operation
    - Updates account state